annabkr/annabkr/README.md

 🔭 I’m currently working on exploring design patterns in Go.

-🌱 I'm currently learning PostgreSQL and studying distributed system design.
+🌱 I'm currently learning PostgreSQL and brushing up on Python.

+📚 I'm currently reading Designing Data-Intensive Applications by Martin Kleppman.

 <!--
 **annabkr/annabkr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.